BlokasLabs/patchbox-os-docs/docs/FindTheIP.md

     `64 bytes from 192.168.1.33: icmp_seq=0 ttl=255 time=2.618 ms`

-*If you have changed the default hostname or you are using a different OS image, type `ping YOUR_HOSTNAME.local` instead)
+*If you have changed the default hostname or you are using a different OS image, type `ping your_hostname.local` instead)

 **Option 05: using your computer & Angry IP Scanner**